 In October 2009 RescueNet sent disaster response teams into the Samoan Tsunami and the Earthquake in Padang Indonesia.
 In 2010 RescueNet responded to the Haiti earthquake again drawing its team from Australia, Europe and the United States.

 You can visit the more detailed RescueNet website here

 RescueNet workers are highly skilled volunteers who regularly go through rigorous training programs that keep their skills honed.
 All team members are ready at 24-48 hours notice to deploy to any location in the world where there is a disaster.
 The current smallness of the team though means that not all disasters can be responded to, but as the team grows so will our ability to respond.

 Most RescueNet team members are also members of a local Emergency Services group such as St John Ambulance, volunteer fire fighters, or State Emergency Services.
 Their membership to these organizations helps them to maintain their skills.

 The two week RescueNet training course briefly exposes the participants to the various fields of emergency relief work such as First Aid, Light Search and Rescue, Fire Fighting and Prevention, Disaster Psychology, Radio Communications, etc. Once trained, each member seeks out further training from other agencies or groups in their area of specialty.

 RescueNet is developing an international strategy to train people for service in disaster situations.
-People who want to join RescueNet must have successfully completed a YWAM DTS, and completed the RescueNet Basic Training program before they can apply.
+People who want to join RescueNet must have successfully completed the RescueNet Basic Training program before they can apply.
 Details of our next training courses together with other information on RescueNet can be found on the RescueNet website www.rescuenet.org.au.